photoprism/photoprism-docs/docs/getting-started/faq.md

   - "/mnt/photos:/photoprism/originals/media"
 ```

-### Is PhotoPrism compatible with FAT formatted drives?
+### Can I use FAT32 and ExFAT formatted drives?

-Yes, photos and videos can be mounted from FAT32 and ExFAT.
-Our tests have shown that PhotoPrism and MariaDB can also be started if their storage folders are on a FAT file system.
-However, at least on macOS, the logs may occasionally show directory access errors and you may be forced to restart if problems occur, so we do not recommend this.
+Photos and videos can be mounted from FAT-formatted drives, such as an external SSD.
+Our tests have shown that PhotoPrism and [MariaDB can also be started](troubleshooting/mariadb.md#invalid-table-errors) from there.
+However, at least on macOS, the logs may occasionally show directory access errors and you will be forced to restart if problems occur.

 ### How can I install PhotoPrism without Docker?